sebastiandedeyne/plug_response_cache/README.md

   expiration_time: 5
 ```

-Refer to the [`Profile` behaviour's documentation](https://hexdocs.pm/plug_response_cache/PlugResponseCache.Profile.html) for a more detailed explanation of the various callbacks.
+Refer to the [`Profile` behaviour's documentation](https://hexdocs.pm/plug_response_cache/PlugResponseCache.Profile.html) for a more thorough explanation of the various callbacks.

 ### Stores

 Stores determine _where_ a response should be cached.
 By default, responses are stored in an ETS table.

-For a full example implementation, take a look at the [`PlugResponseCache.Stores.Ets` module](https://github.com/sebastiandedeyne/plug_response_cache/blob/master/lib/plug_response_cache/stores/ets.ex).
+For a full example implementation, take a look at the [`PlugResponseCache.Stores.Ets`](https://github.com/sebastiandedeyne/plug_response_cache/blob/master/lib/plug_response_cache/stores/ets.ex) module.

-Refer to the [`Store` behaviour's documentation](https://hexdocs.pm/plug_response_cache/PlugResponseCache.Store.html) for a more detailed explanation of the various callbacks.
+Refer to the [`Store` behaviour's documentation](https://hexdocs.pm/plug_response_cache/PlugResponseCache.Store.html) for a more thorough explanation of the various callbacks.

 ## Changelog